 Injuries Commonly Caused in Accidents

 The severity of your injury could depend on the circumstances of the accident.
 While minor sprains and bruises are common in situations, such as car accidents and premises liability, many victims suffer debilitating injuries requiring months or years of physical therapy.
 Sometimes, permanent disability can result, requiring future care and daily assistance performing routine tasks.

 The most common personal injuries are:

 Chronic pain can reduce a person’s quality of life.
 A permanent disability could prevent you from returning to work and earning your usual wages.
 When someone else causes your injury, you shouldn’t be forced to pay for the resulting expenses.
-OnderLaw, LLC can represent you in your case and help you determine the monetary value of your total losses, so you receive full and fair compensation.
+OnderLaw can represent you in your case and help you determine the monetary value of your total losses, so you receive full and fair compensation.

 Statute of Limitations in California